Registration & Enrollment

 Some financial aid awards require that recipients be enrolled full-time.
 Financial aid recipients, including student-athletes, veterans or students receiving Veterans Benefits, and international students, should consult the Director of Financial Aid before they drop any course at any point in the semester.

-Auditing a course allows a student to take class without the benefit of a grade or credit for the course.
+Auditing a course allows a student to take a class without the benefit of a grade or credit for the course.
 A student who audits does so for the purpose of self-enrichment and academic exploration.
-The option to audit a course is predicated on a space is available basis only and requires the permission of the instructor and the Registrar.
+The option to audit a course is predicated on a space-available basis only and requires the permission of the instructor and the Registrar.
 A student wishing to audit a course must contact the Office of the Registrar to determine space availability.
 An auditor is considered a passive learner and may not take examinations, but is expected to attend classes with reasonable regularity.
 Under no circumstances may an audit be changed to a registration for credit, or a registration for credit be changed to an audit, after the end of the add/drop period.
 The notation 'AU' (Audit) will be noted on the student’s transcript.
 Students auditing a course will not receive credit and the grade of 'AU' does not count in the GPA.
 A per-course fee is charged to part-time and non-credit students who audit a course.

 Wofford reserves the right to cancel a course that is considered under enrolled or for any other cogent reason.